Rimyongsu Sports Club

+In 2014, Rimyongsu got to the final of the AFC President's Cup, but lost to HTTU Aşgabat of Turkmenistan 2-1.

 Forward Kang Kuk-chol was one of the top scorers in the 2015 edition of the Poch'ŏnbo Torch Prize.

-In 2022, Rimyongsu won their first Hwaebul Cup after defeating 4.25 SC 2-1 with a goal from Jong Il-gwan in the second half.
+In 2022, Rimyongsu won their first Hwaebul Cup after defeating 4.25 SC 2–1 with a goal from Jong Il-gwan in the second half.